BotBitmap/NGDK/README.md

 ## Prerequisites
 1. bsdtar libarchive, for packing roms.
 2. m68k-elf-gcc, to compile for the m68k processor.
 For an easier installation, use the toolchain (https://github.com/BotBitmap/CTMZ_Toolchain)
-3. libsdl1.2 and libsdl-image1.2, for compiling the tools
+3. libsdl1.2 and libsdl-image1.2, to compile the tools

 ## Install Ubuntu dependencies
 ``apt-get install libsdl1.2-dev libsdl1.2debian libsdl-image1.2 libsdl-image1.2-dev libarchive-tools``